 When the great innovation appears, it will almost certainly be in muddled, incomplete and confusing form. ...For any speculation which does not at first glance look crazy, there is no hope. — Freeman Dyson (1)

-Please email your comments about Cosmic Ancestry, inquiries or alerts about resources, and other suggestions to the author, following the link at the top and bottom of every webpage.
+Please email your comments about Cosmic Ancestry, inquiries or alerts about resources, and other suggestions to the author, following the link at the bottom of most webpages.
 We receive many useful suggestions from website visitors.
 Some emails may be posted to "Replies" if the sender consents; these are also archived and indexed.

 AcknowledgmentsThank you.
 Thank you very much. — Elvis Presley (2)